ygfalcon/Solsniper-zero/README.md

 - **StrangeAttractorAgent** — chaotic Lorenz model seeded with order-book depth, mempool entropy and conviction velocity.
 Trades when divergence aligns with a known profitable manifold.
+- **CardinalAgent** — rotates proposals through ordinal positions while tracking regret entropy.
+When one position builds excessive regret the proposal order is inverted or the secondary signal is negated.
 - **PortfolioAgent** — maintains per-token allocation using `max_allocation` and buys small amounts when idle with `buy_risk`.

 Agents can be enabled or disabled in the configuration and their impact